joohoi/acme-dns/README.md

 Many DNS servers do not provide an API to enable automation for the ACME DNS challenges.
 Those which do, give the keys way too much power.
 Leaving the keys laying around your random boxes is too often a requirement to have a meaningful process automation.

+Acme-dns provides a simple API exclusively for TXT record updates and should be used with ACME magic "\_acme-challenge" - subdomain CNAME records.
+This way in the unfortunate exposure of API keys, the effetcs are limited to the subdomain TXT record in question.

 So basically it boils down to **accessibility** and **security**

 ## Features
 - Simplified DNS server, serving your ACME DNS challenges (TXT)
 - Custom records (have your required A, AAAA, NS, etc. records served)
 - HTTP API automatically acquires and uses Let's Encrypt TLS certificate
+- Limit /update API endpoint access to specific CIDR mask(s), defined in the /register request
+- Supports SQLite & PostgreSQL as DB backends
 - Simple deployment (it's Go after all)
-- Supports SQLite & PostgreSQL as DB backends

 ## Usage